• Skip to primary navigation

 • For a milder salsa, use only one jalapeño and add an additional tomato.
 Another option to lessen the heat is to scoop out the veins and seeds with a spoon from the inside of the chiles.

-Bowl of chunky jalapeño salsa in a white bowl surrounded by jalapeños, tomatoes, half an onion
+Side view of homemade chunky salsa in a white bowl

 Recipe